-There are six main classes if different insecticides:
+There are six main classes (types) of insecticides.

-- Organochlorides – these insecticides work by opening sodium channels in the insect nerve cells and killing them that way.
-Best known insecticide in this category is DDT or dichlorodiphenyltrichloroethane.
+These insecticides kill pests by opening sodium channels in the insect’s nerve cells.
+The most well-known insecticide in this category is DDT (dichlorodiphenyltrichloroethane).

-- Ryanoids – this insecticide type is also synthetic insecticide made to resemble a natural insecticide – ryanodine found in tropical trees.
-These insecticides target insect skeletal muscle and calcium channels, killing them by blocking their nerve transmission.
+This is another synthetic insecticide that resembles a natural insecticide: the ryanodine found in tropical trees.
+These insecticides target the insect’s skeletal muscle and calcium channels.
+They kill by blocking nerve transmission.